xsedla1y/digital-electronics-1/labs/02-logic/assignment.md

 1. Karnaugh maps for other two functions:

-   Greater & less than + Equations of simplified SoP (Sum of the Products) form of the "greater than" function and simplified PoS (Product of the Sums) form of the "less than" function.:
+   Greater & less than + Equations of simplified SoP (Sum of the Products) form of the "greater than" function and simplified PoS (Product of the Sums) form of the "less than" function:

    ![K-maps](https://github.com/xsedla1y/digital-electronics-1/blob/main/labs/images/K-maps.png)